Icinga/icinga2/doc/16-upgrading-icinga-2.md

 updates are incremental.
 An upgrade from v2.6 to v2.8 requires to follow the instructions for v2.7 too.

+## Upgrading to v2.14 <a id="upgrading-to-2-14"></a>

+### Dependencies and Redundancy Groups <a id="upgrading-to-2-14-dependencies"></a>

+Before Icinga v2.12 all dependencies were cumulative.
+I.e. the child was considered reachable only if no dependency was violated.
+In v2.12 and v2.13, all dependencies were redundant.
+I.e. the child was considered unreachable only if no dependency was fulfilled.

+v2.14 restores the pre-v2.12 behavior, but allows to override it.
+I.e. you can still make any number of your dependencies redundant, as you wish.
+For details read the docs' [redundancy groups section](03-monitoring-basics.md#dependencies-redundancy-groups).

+### Email Notification Scripts <a id="upgrading-to-2-14-email-notification"></a>

+The email notification scripts shipped with Icinga 2 (/etc/icinga2/scripts) now link to Icinga DB Web, not the monitoring module.
+Both new and existing installations are affected unless you've altered the scripts.

+In the latter case package managers won't upgrade those "config" files in-place, but just put files with similar names into the same directory.
+This allows you to patch them by yourself based on diff(1).

+On the other hand, if you want to stick to the monitoring module for now, add any comments to the notification scripts before upgrading.
+This way package managers won't touch those files.

 ## Upgrading to v2.13 <a id="upgrading-to-2-13"></a>

 ### DB IDO Schema Update <a id="upgrading-to-2-13-db-ido"></a>